Ivo-Balbaert/The_Way_to_Jai/book/20_Debugging.md

 `assert(var == val);`
 at appropriate places.
 When an assert fails, you know something went wrong in the proc in which it executed.
 A big advantage compared to `print` is that you can leave the `assert` statements in your code by using `ENABLE_ASSERT=false`, as explained in § 6.1.3.
-That way the asserts will not be executed (so there will be no performance penalty), but you can suickly enable them in production code to hunt for a problem!
+That way the asserts will not be compiled(??)/executed (so there will be no performance penalty), but you can suickly enable them in production code to hunt for a problem!
 We already showed you the use of assert to catch dereferencing null pointer errors (see § 10.3).
 Also have a look at the very close relative `#assert` in § 20.2.1

 ## 20.2 Debugging compile-time execution